Tracy family: Reception

 Comparing the premises of Thunderbirds and Flipper, Ian Haywood likened the Tracy sons to knights, and the Thunderbirds that they pilot to "steeds": the sons "command the technology, and are commanded in turn by their father, ex-astronaut Jeff Tracy."
 Haywood also noted Tracys' "luxuriously leisured" off-duty activities, viewing these as the "reward to the sons for risking their lives".
 Such "pleasures of consumption and acquisition" are absent from Flipper due to the latter's "spartan ruralism".

 In a review of the 2004 film on website The Spinning Image, Graeme Clark wrote that Brady Corbet's Alan was the only brother to be given a distinct personality; his siblings, on the other hand, were "totally interchangeable".
 Mark Steyn, film critic for The Spectator, criticised the "sidelining" of the rest of the Tracys in favour of the "dull" trio of Alan, Tin-Tin and Fermat, calling it a "transparent grab for the Spy Kids audience".
 He argued that the Tracys had been "reduced to bit players in their own movie", commenting that "all they do for the rest of the movie [is] lie on the floor of a shattered Thunderbird 5, gulping for air.
 For all you get to see of the Tracy brothers, it might as well be The Osmonds up there."

+Reaction to the 2015 versions was mixed.
+Andrew Billen wrote that the "youthed-down" brothers – whom he likened to Snap, Crackle and Pop – were his "only real reservation" about Thunderbirds Are Go.
+Wired stated that the brothers' updated appearances and uniforms were "a bit more jarring than we were expecting", and that the series' promotional images made them look "a bit plastic".
+It suggested waiting for the first episode since animation, "by its very nature [...] tends to look better in motion."

-Writing that the original John was the least developed Tracy brother because he was disliked by Gerry Anderson, Carolyn Percy of Wales Arts Review noted the "deeper characterisation" of the 2015 version, who had "evolved into something of a breakout character" with his casting as a "slightly anti-social loner".
-Meanwhile, Gordon – another character viewed by Percy as less developed in the original – had become a "light-hearted joker".
+Writing that the original John was the least developed brother because he was disliked by Gerry Anderson, Carolyn Percy of Wales Arts Review noted the "deeper characterisation" of the 2015 version, who had become "something of a breakout character" by being written as a "slightly anti-social loner".
+Meanwhile, Gordon – another character Percy viewed as less developed in the original – had turned into a "light-hearted joker".